kevinshu1995/games-calendar/README.md

    - Create a Service Account and download the JSON key
    - Save the Service Account key as `credentials.json` in the project root (this file is gitignored)
    - Share your Google Calendar with the Service Account email (look in the credentials.json file for `client_email`)
+   - Ensure the calendar is set to public access while maintaining developer-only edit permissions

 4. Configure environment variables (create a `.env` file):
    ```